EMRD95/staticRSSfeed/README.md

 # staticRSSfeed
-A simple and efficient website for viewing RSS feeds with sorting options
+A straightforward and effective website for curating RSS feeds, tailored to provide news about artificial intelligence and its implications for cybersecurity.

 https://emrd95.github.io/staticRSSfeed/

 ## Description

-The Static RSS Feed is a light, streamlined web application that utilizes JavaScript to fetch and sort RSS feeds from multiple sources based on user-defined keywords.
-It leverages the RSS2JSON API for the feed retrieval and parsing process, delivering a pleasant and accessible viewing experience.
+Static RSS Feed is a nimble web application, specifically configured in this instance to fetch and sort news related to the dynamic field of artificial intelligence (AI) and its significant impact on cybersecurity.
+The application utilizes JavaScript and leverages the RSS2JSON API for retrieving and parsing these RSS feeds, ensuring a user-friendly and insightful viewing experience.

+Please note, the default configuration is set to fetch AI and cybersecurity-related content.
+However, you can easily change this to suit your interests by modifying the `config.json` file.

 ![image](https://github.com/EMRD95/staticRSSfeed/assets/114953576/08fde741-f08a-494f-8ffb-453151d2b194)

+> **Important**: This application uses the free tier of the RSS2JSON API, which includes certain usage limitations.
+If you require a higher capacity, you could opt for a paid plan from RSS2JSON and manage the API keys securely on your server-side environment.

 > Please note that this application uses the free tier of the RSS2JSON API, which comes with certain usage limitations.
 If you want to lift these limitations, you can opt for a paid plan and manage the API keys securely on your server-side setup.